-The buoy transmitted data continuously from all sensors from 21 August 2016 at 21:20 until 21 September 2016 at 16:50, with the exception of some minor gaps.
+The buoy transmitted data continuously from all sensors from 21 September 2016 at 16:50 until 22 October 2016 at 12:40, with the exception of some minor gaps.
 There are a few short gaps in the Lidar data where the received data are replaced by the "missing data" flag at all heights.
-The data gaps occurred on 27th August and on 8th, 18th and 20th September.
+The data gaps occurred on 2nd, 14th and 20th-21st October.
 The gaps are mainly short dropouts where 1-2 records are missing in the Lidar data only.
-Due to the gaps it took 30.820 days to collect 30.5 days of good wind profile data.
+The data gap on 20th-21st October was cause by a power failure at NAL, our Iridium transmission service provider.
+This failure stopped all Iridium based data flow from Fugro OCEANOR buoys.
+The data is stored internally in the buoy and can thus be recovered (downloaded) at next upcoming service.
+Due to the gaps it took 30.826 days to collect 30.5 days of good wind profile data2.

-The air temperature and humidity sensor seems to have an issue with repeating values in the measurement period and these values have been removed from the data set causing it to have a lower availability for these parameters.
+The air temperature and humidity sensor seems to have an issue with repeating values in the measurement period, although much less than previous period.
+These values have been removed from the data set causing it to have a lower availability for these parameters.